Shrey1978/Knowledge_Base/AWS/Readme.md

-This is Praveen repo, please clone this repo by usimng this command
+This is Praveen repo, please clone this repo by using this command this jk

 git clone <url>